scloud19/SECipedia/AWS/EC2.md

 					If launched into a VPC, the private IP address is given from the range of the subnet (if you don't specify one yourself).
 For the primary private IP, this is linked to eth0.
 						For instances launched in a VPC, the private IP remains associated with the network interface when the instance is stopped/restarted.
 It is released when the instance is terminated.
-							Aside: You can associate multiple private IPs with an instance Use cases
+							Aside: You can associate multiple private IPs with an instance On an instance, you can have multiple private IPs, with each one corresponding to an elastic IP.

+								Use cases
 									Host multiple websites on a single server by using multiple SSL certificates on a single server and associating each certificate with a specific IP address.